PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-12 05:19:30
+Last updated: 2024-04-12 05:20:03
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah